What exactly is vitamin D?

 'The vitamin plays a vital role in keeping our immune system working as it should, so if you’re finding yourself frequently feeling under the weather or battling a cold, it might be down to a lack of vitamin D,' says Dr McClymont.

 Who’s at risk of low vitamin D?

-- People who are not often outdoors, for example, if you’re housebound or live in a care home
+- People who are not often outdoors, for example, those who have to shield or live in a care home

 - People with darker skin, for example those who are Black or Asian

-- People with a vegan diet, as a lot of food that naturally has vitamin D is fish, red meat and eggs
+- People following a plant-based diet, as a lot of food that naturally has vitamin D is fish, red meat and eggs

 How do I prevent a vitamin D deficiency?